lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 |                                         Side-Processor Object (SPO) |
 +---------------------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-flowchart-spo-high-level title="High-Level Interaction Between the Core EDHOC Processing and the Side-Processor Object (SPO), for EDHOC message_2 and message_3." artwork-align="center"}
+{: #fig-flowchart-spo-high-level title="High-Level Interaction Between the Core EDHOC Processing and the Side-Processor Object (SPO), for Incoming EDHOC message_2 and message_3." artwork-align="center"}

 The flowchart in {{fig-flowchart-spo-low-level}} shows the different steps taken for processing an incoming EDHOC message_2 and message_3.